masneyb/shotwell-site-generator/README.md

 local LAN over port 8000.
 You should consider running nginx or Apache if you want to run this on your home server for the long term.

-## Slideshow HTML query parameters
+## Screensaver HTML query parameters

-The slideshow.html file takes the following optional HTTP query parameters:
+The screensaver.html file takes the following optional HTTP query parameters:

 - &min_time=UNIX_TIMESTAMP, &max_time=UNIX_TIMESTAMP - optional date range to limit the photos
   to.
 If unset, then all media within that rating is shown.